Kevin Klauer, D.O.’92, EJD, FACEP

-The president's medallion serves as a visible display of the authority vested in the office of the University president.
-As a complement to academic attire, the medallion is worn by the president at Commencement and at other official ceremonies of the University.
+The president's medallion serves as a visible display of the authority vested in the office of the University President.
+As a complement to academic attire, the medallion is worn by the President at Commencement and at other official ceremonies of the University.
 The University's medallion, designed in the Year 2000 to celebrate the new millennium, was struck in pure silver and plated with 24-karat gold.
 The center features a two-dimensional seal bearing the lamp of learning, to signify education, and the caduceus, to signify medicine.
 A chain of office honors the University's fifteen presidents.

 Milestone medallions distinguish and honor DMU alumni who are celebrating significant anniversaries of their graduation.
-During the commencement ceremony, members of the 50-year reunion class and earlier classes wear gold medallions, while members of the 25-year class wear silver medallions.
+During the Commencement ceremony, members of the 50-year reunion class and earlier classes wear gold medallions, while members of the 25-year class wear silver medallions.

 The presence of the mace is another sign of a ceremonial event.
 As used in academic settings today, the mace is modeled after a medieval weapon carried by a bodyguard to protect a king or person of high status.
-Carried at the head of the Commencement procession by a member of the faculty, the mace is symbolic of office and authority adorned with the University seal.
+Carried in the Commencement procession by a member of the faculty, the mace is symbolic of office and authority adorned with the University seal.
 As is the tradition at Des Moines University, the president of the university's faculty organization is designated to serve as the Mace Bearer at official University ceremonies.

 The Grand Marshal is an honored position conferred by the President upon a senior member of the faculty, the administration, or the alumni body.
 The selection recognizes the highest level of academic or service contributions for the benefit of the University.
-The Grand Marshal serves as the chief of protocol, leading the ceremonial parties in the processional and recessional, as well as announcing the official opening and closing for the commencement ceremony.
+The Grand Marshal serves as the chief of protocol, leading the ceremonial parties in the processional and recessional, as well as announcing the official opening and closing for the Commencement ceremony.